MarkGhebrial/ghebrial.net/content/photography/_index.md

 ## My lenses

-I currently own four lenses.
-Three of them belong to the Nikon F mount, and one belongs to the Olympus OM mount.
+I currently own five lenses.
+Four of them belong to the Nikon F mount, and one belongs to the Olympus OM mount.

 Autofocus lenses:
  - [Nikon AF-P DX Nikkor 18-55mm F3.5-5.6G VR](https://www.dpreview.com/products/nikon/lenses/nikon_af-p_18-55_3p5-5p6_vr).
 This is the standard zoom kit lens that comes with the D5600.
 It's astoundingly light and has no obvious optical flaws.
  - [Nikon AF-P DX Nikkor 70-300mm F4.5-6.3G](https://www.dpreview.com/products/nikon/lenses/nikon_af-p_70-300_4p5-6p3_ed).
 This lens is the second lens in the two-lens D5600 kit.
 It would be much nicer if it had vibration reduction.
+ - [Nikon AF-S Nikkor 50mm F1.8G](https://www.dpreview.com/products/nikon/lenses/nikon_50_1p8_g).
+I bought this lens from its original owner in October 2025 for $100.
+It's nice and lightweight and is phenomenal for portraits.
+Its autofocus is considerably slower than my AF-P lenses.

 Manual focus lenses:
  - **Nikon 50mm f1.8**.
 A very small and lightweight 50mm prime.
 This lens came with my FM and pretty much stays on that camera at all times.
-Being an F mount lens, it's also compatible with my D5600, so it's also my go-to portrait lens for that camera (the APS-C crop makes it a 75ish mm equivalent lens).
+It's also compatible with my D5600, but it's not very useful on that camera because the D5600 doesn't support light metering with AI lenses.
  - **Tamron Adaptall 2 35-70mm f3.5-4.5**.
 This is the lens my grandfather gave me with the OM30.
 According to him, it's a very sharp lens.
 Compared to my Nikon 50mm, the aperture ring is much mushier.
 Additionally, it's very difficult to distinguish the zoom and aperture rings by touch.

 ## My Photos